 Eliminate 99% of Your Competition with This Simple Real Estate Investing Strategy

 How much would your real estate investing success increase if you could eliminate up to 99% of the investors competing for your deals?
-Daniel Ameduri, who bought his first investment property at the age of 18 years old, accidentally stumbled across such a competition reducing strategy when he was purchasing his personal residence.
+Daniel Ameduri, who bought his first investment property at the age of 18, accidentally stumbled across such an investment competition-reducing strategy when he was purchasing his personal residence.

 In our recent conversation, Daniel explained how he leveraged that tactic to grow his investing business.
-By selecting the correct investment criteria, you can replicate Daniel’s strategy and never have a problem finding a deal again.
+By selecting the correct investment criteria, you can replicate Daniel’s real estate investment strategy and never have a problem finding a deal again.

 The first step for this strategy is to uncover the property type that no one wants to buy.
 If you know your market well, you should already have an answer to this question.
 If not, simply ask around.
 Speak with local investors, wholesalers, or realtors and ask, “what is the property type that nobody else wants to buy?
 The one that scares away most investors?”